yamihush/SeleniumAutomation/README.md

 From Terminal / cmd -

-Navigate to the location of project then execute "mvn test" to run only test or "mvn clean install"
+Navigate to the location of project then execute "mvn test" or "mvn clean install" to run test